MadanThevar/Amazon-Viewership-Analysis-/README.md

 ## 💬 Contact

-For any questions, suggestions, or collaboration ideas, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/yourprofile) or [Email](mailto:youremail@example.com).
-I’d love to connect! 🤝
+For any questions, suggestions, or collaboration ideas, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/madanthevar/) I’d love to connect! 🤝